 Where to eat in North Fork

-In downtown Greenport, enjoy hotcakes with fresh maple syrup or a grass-fed beef burger at Bruce & Son, an all-day brunch café on Main Street.
+In downtown Greenport, start your day off with hotcakes with fresh maple syrup or a grass-fed beef burger at Bruce & Son, an all-day brunch café on Main Street.
 For lunch, head to Little Creek Oyster Farm & Market to shuck your own oysters (selections change daily) while sipping local beers from Greenport Harbor Brewing Company.

-The best way to get to North Fork from the tri-state area
+The best way to get to the North Fork from the tri-state area

-- Long Island Rail Road offers daily service to the North Fork from Penn Station in Manhattan and Atlantic Terminal in Brooklyn; $30.50 each way when booked online.
+Long Island Rail Road offers daily service to the North Fork from Penn Station in Manhattan and Atlantic Terminal in Brooklyn.
 The trip duration is approximately three hours and 20 minutes.

-- From Connecticut, take the high-speed Sea Jet Service from New London to Orient Point on Long Island; $21.50 each way.
+From Connecticut, take the high-speed Sea Jet Service from New London to Orient Point on Long Island.
 Trip time is approximately 40 minutes.